ansible/workshops/exercises/ansible_tower/2-config/README.md

 ### Step 2:

-In a seperate browser tab, browse to https://www.ansible.com/workshop-license to request a workshop license.
+In a seperate browser tab, browse to [Ansible License](https://www.ansible.com/workshop-license) to request a workshop license.

 ### Step 3: